-Last week I spent time in North Carolina working with teachers who were preparing for an upcoming reading and writing unit.
+Last week I spent time in North Carolina working with teachers.
+They were preparing for an upcoming reading and writing unit.
 One of the main areas of focus for this particular ELA unit was point of view.
 We discussed a handful of strategies for helping students tackle this area of focus for the upcoming unit.
 This included how characters in literature perceive a situation to the way writers express their own point of view.
 As our discussion moved to thinking about how digital tools could elevate and energize the traditional ways we might approach these lessons, I introduced a few of my favorite virtual reality point of view resources to this group of enthusiastic elementary school teachers.

 If you’re a regular reader of ClassTechTips.com you know I’m a big fan of virtual reality in the classroom.
 One of my most popular posts this year featured a handful of Google Cardboard tips and hundreds of people have downloaded my free eBook on Getting Started with Virtual Reality.
 During this professional development session, it seemed like the perfect time to explore.
 Virtual reality experiences could help students think deeper about point of view.

 Point of View Activities with Virtual Reality

-Helping students understand someone else’s perspective of a situation is a challenge for readers, writers, and just about anyone who doesn’t initially see eye to eye with a person who feels differently than them.
+Helping students understand someone else’s perspective of a situation is a challenge for everyone.
+This includes readers, writers, and just about anyone who doesn’t initially see eye to eye with a person who feels differently than them.
 When students hold up an iPad and move up and down, and left to right, they place themselves in the shoes of another person while standing in your own classroom.

 Perhaps it’s a character from a read aloud that inspires a virtual reality experience.
 You might read a passage from a book where the main character visits the Lincoln Memorial or Mount Rushmore.
 You can then choose a Nearpod lesson or Google Cultural Institute experience that transports students to the same place as the character.
-With this type of activity you might ask students to use evidence from the text, and details from the 360 image, as they respond to their reading.
+With this type of activity you might ask students to use evidence from the text.
+They could also use details from the 360 image as they respond to their reading.